snunzi/NPDN_HTS_2024/docs/source/3gvirusexp.rst

 Import Data
 ^^^^^^^^^^^
 Lets import data from a shared history.
 These are your raw reads.
 The only thing that has been done is the multiple read files have been concatenated into a single file for analysis.
-There is also a database of plant viruses.
+There is also a database of plant viruses, and your two host genomes.

 .. admonition:: Hands-On: Import Viral Metagenomic Reads